Last updated: March 11th, 2023

 Response time is a millisecond value and represents how rapidly a monitor can update a pixel from grey to grey.
-In today’s money, a response time of more than 1ms is disappointing for hardcore gaming monitors and 5ms should get left where it belongs: in the office!
+In today’s money, a response time of over 1ms is disappointing for hardcore gaming monitors and 5ms should get left where it belongs: in the office!

-The perfect monitor for sim racing would be the highest resolution and screen size your budget will with anything close to a 120Hz or higher refresh rate, a low response time.
+The perfect monitor for sim racing would be the highest resolution and screen size your budget will with anything close to 120Hz (144hz as standard is now pretty much the thing) and a low (below 1ms) response time.
 Plus, either FreeSync or G-Sync support.
 This is of course if your hardware can manage it!
 Generally, any GPU over an NVIDIA RTX 2080 ti certainly can, especially with titles like iRacing.
-Of course, when you begin to enter into the 4K market, finding screens with these stats is going to get a little pricier.
+Of course, when you begin to enter the 4K market, finding screens with these stats is going to get a little pricier.

 Lastly, I’d like to mention that while some 8K monitors are starting to appear on the market, the response times and refresh rates of these screens is still relatively low.
 So, in my personal opinion, when it comes to selecting a monitor for sim racing where split seconds can make all the difference, it would be better to hold off on buying one of these until the technology catches up to that of their lower-resolution counterparts.

 Best 34” Ultrawide Monitor

 In this category, there are a few worthy contenders such as the exceptionally well-equipped ASUS TUF Gaming VG34VQL1B, with its 3440 x 1440 resolution, 165Hz refresh rate, 1ms response time, and FreeSync Premium.

 However, one downside to the TUF Gaming VG34VQLB monitor is the curve radius.
 While they’re still much better options than flat gaming monitors of the same size, their 1500R curve might be a little too shallow to get the true feeling of immersion when you’re seated in a racing chair.